lsst/rtn-044/index.rst

 Security requirements for authentication and authorization are:

-- Expected user count is 200?
+- Expected initial user count is 200?
 - Limit management overhead as there is not staff to reset passwords
-- Track activity by user to tell who made changes
+- Track activity by user to determine who made changes
 - Is there a hybrid approach for read only users vs developers/admins?

 There are four types of access needed to Butler Postgres.